 Hiring an Immigration Attorney to Assist in Your Adjustment of Status Matter

-H-1B Visa's can seem overwhelming, given the complexities of the procedures, the exact legal status of a non–permanent United States resident and the documentation requirements.
+H-1B visa qualifications can seem overwhelming, given the complexities of the application’s procedures, the exact legal status of a non–permanent United States resident, and the documentation requirements.

 Unless a person seeking an adjustment of status is prepared to educate themselves on the detailed nature of becoming a permanent resident, their best option may be to hire a qualified immigration attorney, who can do all the necessary work to make sure that the process runs smoothly and that the legal requirements are met without undue delay or confusion.

-If you or someone you know is interested in obtaining an H-1B Visa, Providence and Boston, immigration attorney George Barsom of the Barsom Law Group can help.
+If you or someone you know is interested in obtaining an H-1B Visa in Rhode Island, Providence and Boston, immigration attorney George Barsom of the Barsom Law Group can help.
 Furthermore, because immigration law is federal law, he can handle Adjustment of Status applications for U.S. residents living in any state, not merely the State of Rhode Island and Massachusetts.

 Mr. Barsom is fluent in Arabic and the Barsom Law Group has access to attorneys who are fluent in Spanish, Italian, and Portuguese.

 The Barsom Law Group can give you and your family members peace of mind in undertaking this difficult and potentially frustrating and time-consuming task.
 Once hired, the Barsom Law Group will take over the application process from beginning to end, keeping clients informed, and taking the stress out of the process.
 If you need assistance and require more information, contact the H-1B visa lawyers at our Rhode Island office.

 Boston and Providence Immigration Lawyer -- 401-400-7222 -- Schedule a Consultation Book Online